sauce-labs/heroku-sauce/README.md

 # Heroku + Sauce = ♡

-An experimental plugin for the Heroku CLI to hook it up to Sauce Labs.
+A plugin for the Heroku CLI for quick and easy manual testing with Sauce Labs.

 ## Using